US election: Climate crisis struggles to influence voters | DW | 30.10.2020

 Though climate may not be a key election issue, there has in fact been a broader growth in concern about the climate in the United States.
 A Pew Research Center poll conducted in summer found that 62% of Americans see climate change as a major threat, up from 44% who said that in 2009 and marking a 2 point rise since January — despite the pandemic.

-For this reason Edward Maibach, the director of Mason University's Center for Climate Change Communication in Washington D.C., is hopeful that climate will have more influence on the election than polls suggest.
+For this reason Edward Maibach, the director of George Mason University's Center for Climate Change Communication in Washington, DC, is hopeful that climate will have more influence on the election than polls suggest.

-"An increasing number of American voters say that the candidate’s positions on climate change will influence their vote for president this year," he told DW, referring to a near 10% increase since the 2016 election.
+"An increasing number of American voters say that the candidate’s positions on climate change will influence their vote for president this year," he told DW, referring to a near 10 percentage points increase since the 2016 election.

 Though climate is not dominating the actual election issue agenda, Maibach believes it could yet decide the next president.